Nuclear Futures?

 Where is the excavated rock stored during the “construction” process?

-What then happens with this “spoil”?
+What then happens to it?

 Does it become a commodity or is the intention to re-introduce it back into the host rock at the end?